 The Best Time to Travel to Oregon by Regions

-Such diverse climate pared with the impressive size of Oregon provides the best time for every visitor.
+Such diverse climate pared with the impressive size of Oregon ensures the best time for every visitor.
 Knowing the specifics of different regions serves as the most reliable tool when planning your trip.
 Moreover, it helps to choose just the right time to travel to and explore beautiful places Oregon has to offer.

-HERE ARE THE BEST TIMES TO TRAVEL TO DIFFERENT REGIONS OF OREGON:
+HERE ARE THE BEST TIMES TO TRAVEL TO DIFFERENT REGIONS OF OREGON

 Eastern Oregon surprises with frigid winters and hot summers.
 You can expect frequent snow and rain in the areas west of the Cascade Mountains.
 The high desert region, however, keeps it drier with less rain.
-Winter though brings more snow to the desert.
+Winter, though, brings more snow to the desert.
 The warmest time to visit Eastern Oregon falls on July, August, and September.

 Mt.
 Hood and Columbia River Gorge

 Mt.
-Hood and Columbia River Gorge are known as the rainiest region in Oregon regardless of the season.
-And yet starting in spring, the area throws in more sunny days to the delight of travelers and locals alike.
+Hood and Columbia River Gorge are known as the rainiest regions in Oregon regardless of the season.
+And yet starting in spring, the area throws in more sunny days to the delight of the travelers and locals alike.

 With the beginning of fall, more rains invade the area, making it less pleasant to explore this green oasis of the state of Oregon.
-From November though March, you can expect precipitation almost every day.
+From November though March, you can expect the heavy precipitation almost every day.

-The Oregon Coast is one of the regions in the state that welcome travelers any time of the year.
+The Oregon Coast is one of the regions in the state that welcomes the travelers any time of the year.
 Its natural beauty is breathtaking.
 Massive rocks and majestic cliffs of the area are out of comparison.
 The Oregon Coast ensures that you have time for swimming and sunbathing in summer and enjoying leisurely walks on its beaches all year round.

 But if you need to pick the best time to travel to this region of Oregon, it’d be period from September through mid-October.
-Locals often refer to this time as “Second Summer” in Oregon.
+The locals often refer to this time as “Second Summer” in Oregon.
 The days are still long enough to enjoy the sunny and windless coast.
 Moreover, with temperature in the 60s and 70s, you find yourself outside more often than inside.
 To top it off, the Oregon Coast adds such activities as whale watching to its main attractions at this time.

 The best time to travel to this part of Oregon is from June through August.
 The summer months enable you to explore the city and the nearby areas without being soak to the bones out in the rain.
 On top of that, summer is the best time to see the City of Roses in full bloom.

-The best Time to Travel to Southern Oregon
+The Best Time to Travel to Southern Oregon

-Southern Oregon is by far the most appealing region to travel to any time of the year for those who can’t tolerate cold weather.
-In addition, spring welcomes Oregon visitors with fields of blooming Daffodil Daze.
+Southern Oregon is by far the most appealing region to travel to any time of the year for those who can’t tolerate the cold weather.
+In addition, spring welcomes the Oregon visitors with fields of blooming daffodils.

 While fresh and exhilarating thanks to the spring and summer greenery, the Willamette Valley looks rather barren during winter.
-Fall, on the other hands, can be the second best time to travel to this part of Oregon due to Indian summer, vibrant fall colors, and grape harvest.
+Fall, on the other hands, can be the second best time to travel to this part of Oregon thanks to Indian summer, vibrant fall colors, and grape harvest.